klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 | owner | String | The address of the account whose token you want to query. |
 | index | BigNumber &#124; String &#124; Number | The index of the token to be searched among the tokens owned by a owner account. |

+**NOTE** It also supports `Number` types as parameters for index.
+But if the input parameters are out of the range supported by JavaScript Number(Number.MAX_SAFE_INTEGER), they may not work properly or may cause an error.
+It is recommended to use a variable of type `BigNumber` for a parameter of type `uint256`.

 **Return Value**

 `Promise` returns `BigNumber`: The id of the token.